DataDog/integrations-extras/redis_cloud/README.md

 ## Overview

-Redis is a versatile and fast data store that supports strings, hashes, lists, sets, streams, and more.
-It also offers programmability, extensibility, persistence, clustering, and high availability features, as well as Redis Stack for modern data models and processing engines.
+Redis is a fast, versatile data store that supports a variety of data structures, including strings, hashes, lists, sets, streams, and more.
+It also offers programmability, extensibility, persistence, clustering, and high availability.
+The community edition of Redis adds additional data models and capabilities, which include vector search, probabilistic data structures, JSON support, and full-text search.

 The [Redis Cloud][1] integration is intended for use with Redis Cloud deployments of Redis software.
 It is not for use with Redis Enterprise installations, for that see the separate Redis Enterprise integration.

-This integration provides metrics for databases, nodes, and shards), making it easier to detect problems before they become critical.
+The integration provides metrics for three critical cluster components: databases, nodes, and shards, via a Datadog Agent.
+This allows you to monitor database throughput, memory utilization, CPU usage, connection counts, replication health, and a variety of additional metrics within Datadog.
+You can use this information to understand the overall health of your Redis Cloud clusters, diagnose application performance issues, and prevent downtime.

+For a full list of supported metrics, see the **Metrics** section below.

 ## Setup